-Bushland is defined broadly under State Environmental Planning Policy 19 - Bushland in Urban Areas as:
+Bushland is defined broadly under State Environmental Planning Policy (Biodiversity and Conservation) 2021 as:

 "...land on which there is vegetation which is either a remainder of the natural vegetation of the land or, if altered, is still representative of the structure and floristics of the natural vegetation."
-Clause 4 (1).
+Clause 6.3 (1).

-Since adoption of SEPP 19 there has been a considerable shift in the assessment of what constitutes bushland under the Policy.
+Since adoption of SEPP (B&C) 2021 there has been a considerable shift in the assessment of what constitutes bushland under the Policy.
 Areas which are extremely modified in their native plant community structure (but which have native soil still dominant) were once considered "non-regenerable" and as such not bushland under the Policy.
 However, with the development of successful bushland regeneration and restoration techniques and the advancement of the science of restoration ecology, these areas are now usually considered to be bushland under the Policy due to the potential to be regenerated.
 This is also in keeping with the application of the precautionary principle.